NEC-CIS-11/Character-Counter-for-Names/README.md

       - Move to the next position in the array.
       - Convert the count to its ASCII representation.
       - Display the count.
-      - Display a newline character.
       - Move to the next character in the alphabet.
       - Decrement the counter.
-3. **Restore State:** Restore the return address from the stack.
+3. **Restore:** Restore the return address from the stack.
 Save the current stack pointer address to STACK_PTR.
 Restore the saved stack pointer address from STACK_PTR.
 Increment the stack pointer by 1.
 Return from the display function.

 ### Termination
 - Halt the program.